fakerepic/js2py/README.md

 This project is organized as a Rust workspace with the following components (crates):

 - `js2py_lexer`: Tokenization and lexical analysis of JavaScript source code
-- `js2py_parser`: Parser that builds an Abstract Syntax Tree (AST) from JavaScript tokens
+- `js2py_parser`: Parser that builds an Abstract Syntax Tree (AST) from JavaScript source code
 - `js2py_translator`: Source-to-source translator that converts JavaScript AST to Python code

 ## Requirements